seancorfield/seancorfield.github.io/content/md/posts/2021/03/25/little-things.md

 make it JSON-decode response bodies for 200 status responses as well.

-The migration was mostly fairly smooth but one weird hiccup took me hours to debug -- and that's what I want to talk about it here.
+The migration was mostly fairly smooth but one weird hiccup took me hours to debug -- and that's what I want to talk about here.

 Back in the day, our main REST-like API was written in a non-Clojure language and so were our initial API tests.
 At some point, it was considered important